 Its value is determined by device capabilities.

-This attribute, when true, indicates that the non-AP STA is capable of transmitting and receiving the Data field of the HE ER SU PPDU when transmitted over the high frequency 106-tone within primary 20 MHz channel.
+This attribute, when true, indicates that the non-AP STA is capable of transmitting and receiving an HE ER SU PPDU in which the HE modulated fields are transmitted over the high frequency 106-tone within primary 20 MHz channel.
 This capability is disabled otherwise."

 DEFVAL { false }